Maze-Merch/QnA/README.md

 ### Usage
 To run this repo, you will need to install dependencies "npm install" and run "npm start" script.
-Please note server addresses will need to be updated.

 ### Requirements
 #### dependencies: